ilyaslanang/capstone_project/README.md

 * Docker Compose

 # Create Docker folder
 In this step we make folder *Docker* for easier reading a file path.
-This folder contains Dockerfile and docker-compose
+This folder contains Dockerfile and docker-compose.
 Dockerfile needed for installation of dbt; such as python image, update the systems, install various dependencies and tools for dbt, set environment, and dbt-postgres configuration.
 Docker-compose built for Apache-Airflow along with additional services; PostgreSQL, Redis, Flower, Docker proxy, and dbt.